rr-it/scriptmerger/Documentation/Configuration/Constants/Index.rst

 This option can be used to prevent embedded scripts inside the document of the body section to be merged as this is in many cases a possible error source in the final result.
 Therefore the option is enabled by default.

+javascript.deferLoading
+"""""""""""""""""""""""

+:typoscript:`plugin.tx_scriptmerger.javascript.deferLoading=` :ref:`t3tsref:data-type-boolean`

+If you want to load your javascript always after the page onload event, then you are encouraged to activate this option.